galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 Galaxy should _never_ be located on disk inside nginx's `root`.
 By default, this would expose all of Galaxy (including datasets) to anyone on the web.

+**Prerequisite:**
+make sure that inbound (and outbound) traffic to the TCP protocol HTTP on port 80 and HTTPS on port 443 is permitted by your server's firewall/security.

 ## Basic configuration

 For a default Galaxy configuration running on [http://localhost:8080/](http://localhost:8080/) (see [SSL](https://github.com/VJalili/galaxy-site/blob/patch-1/src/admin/config/nginxProxy/index.md#ssl) section for HTTPS), the following lines in the nginx configuration will proxy requests to the Galaxy application: